crossplane/crossplane/docs/guides/vault-injection.md

 example below, the `Pod` annotations indicate to the Vault mutating webhook that we want for the secret stored at `secret/provider-creds/aws-default` to be injected into the container filesystem by assuming role `crossplane-providers`.
-There is also so template formatting added to make sure the secret data is presented in a form that `provider-aws` is expecting.
+There is also some template formatting added to make sure the secret data is presented in a form that `provider-aws` is expecting.

 {% raw  %}